 Despite these advantages, the design of the infrastructure is still basic.
 The near future will thus see a lot of improvements in the infrastructure, particularly in the design realm.
 The blockchain will definitely have a huge impact on the platform that depends on it as it grows.
 Stakeholders in the industry who want to create their products with the blockchain in mind must think of ways in which they can change their designs in order to find consonance with the blockchain.
 Among the issues that designers will have to consider in terms of UI/UX design, the following are the most critical:

 - The impacts of irreversible actions

 The Impacts of Irreversible Actions

-Errors in the various tech fields are very common.
+Errors in the various tech fields are widespread.
 Designers often tend to make all kinds of errors which they can amend as they continue creating.
 In the blockchain, however, this issue will have to be relooked because the infrastructure does not allow for errors.
 The consequences of making mistakes in the blockchain are dire since they are permanent and irreversible.
-The decentralized ledger is known to be an important part of the system and it cannot be altered under any condition once the records have been made.
+The decentralized ledger is known to be an essential part of the system, and it cannot be altered under any condition once the records have been made.

-For this reason, it will be important for designers to raise awareness about the permanence of the blockchain.
-This will be done via the inclusion of many different confirmation checks which will remove the chances of error among users.
+For this reason, it will be necessary for designers to raise awareness about the permanence of the blockchain.
+This will be done by including many different confirmation checks, which will remove the chances of error among users.
 The capacity to do revisions must also be part of future designs that are built for the blockchain.
 All in all, things like confirmation checks and warnings will be crucial for blockchain apps.

 The Value of Design Consistency